Braves vs. Orioles Player Props Betting Odds

-Jorge Mateo and Ronald Acuna Jr. are among the players with prop bets on the table when the Baltimore Orioles and the Atlanta Braves play at Truist Park on Friday (at 7:20 PM ET).
+Ronald Acuna Jr. and Cedric Mullins are two of the players with prop bets available when the Atlanta Braves and the Baltimore Orioles square off at Truist Park on Saturday (at 7:15 PM ET).

 Bet on this matchup or its props with DraftKings!